sunholee123/AdiBags_Battle_Pet_Items_Continued/addon_supported_items.md

 # How to Read this
-All items are broken down into categories, with itemID follwoed by the Item name.
+All items are broken down into categories, with itemID followed by the Item name.

 ## Miscellaneous Items
 Items that dont fall into any other category